ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 ### 2.0 Deep Reinforcement Learning

-Because AI talent is *extremely scarce* right now...
+Because AI talent is *extremely scarce* right now:

 “*Last year, the cost of a top, world-class deep learning expert was about the same as a top NFL quarterback prospect.
 The cost of that talent is pretty remarkable.*” - Peter Lee, Vice President, Microsoft

-...
-We curate the extremely scarce top AI talent for you: [www.chiefaiofficers.com](www.chiefaiofficers.com)
+We curate the extremely scarce top AI talent for you [www.chiefaiofficers.com](www.chiefaiofficers.com)